 For up-to-date information, please see the U.S. Embassy site.

-- Spanish regulations now call for social distancing of 1.5 meters, which means our classroom capacity in Madrid has decreased; therefore, all courses at the Sede prim will be hybrid, where students come to one class period per week in person and join the other class period remotely for each course.
+- Spanish regulations now call for social distancing of 1.2 meters in classrooms, which means our classroom capacity in Madrid has decreased; therefore, class sizes will limited to 9-10 students.

 - The School in Spain staff will be available to support students (remotely) if students must quarantine.